Union minister Narayan Rane arrested after ‘would have slapped Uddhav Thackeray’ remark | Law-Order

 The former chief minister claimed Thackeray forgot the year of independence during his August 15 address to the people of the state.
 Thackeray had to check the year of independence with his aides midway during the speech that day, Rane said.

-Rane on Tuesday defended his remarks against Thackeray, saying he hasn't committed any crime by making them.
+Rane defended his remarks against Thackeray, saying he hasn’t committed any crime by making them.

 On media reportage of his 'imminent arrest' in the case, Rane said - hours before his arrest - that he was not a ‘normal’ man and cautioned the media against such reportage.